sampsyo/bril/langref.md

 ### Miscellaneous

 * `id`: A type-insensitive identity.
 Takes one argument, which is a variable of any type, and produces the same value (which must have the same type, obvi).
-* `print`: Output a value to the console.
-Takes one argument of any type and does not produce a result.
+* `print`: Output values to the console.
+Takes any number of arguments of any type and does not produce a result.